-Rates are set by Council under Section 23 of the Local Government (Rating) Act 2002, by way of resolution for each financial year, referred to as the Rating Year.
+Rates are set by Council by way of resolution for each financial year, referred to as the Rating Year.
 These rates will remain in effect for the rating year and will not be affected by a change in the rateable value or factors of a rating unit during the financial year in which the rates are set.